 The deadline for registration is October 17, 2022.

 About the topic

-This course starts with the basic distinctions and key concepts within the philosophy of risk.
-It then considers the question of how to evaluate risks and risk-impositions.
-In relation to this, we will investigate how and whether the standard moral theories can adequately deal with the ethical dimensions of risks and risk-impositions.
-Having discussed risk in more general terms, we then turn to more specific domains where the concept of risk is important, such as the ethics of technology, bioethics, and environmental ethics.
-Which exact topics we will cover will depend on what guest lecturers will come and visit us.
-But topics are very likely to include freedom and risk, the ethics of uncertainty, and the risks associated with developing neurotechnologies.
+This course starts with some basic distinctions and key concepts within the philosophy of risk.
+It then considers the question of ethical risk acceptability, risk-impositions, and normative uncertainties.
+We will investigate how and whether existing moral theories are adequate for this evaluation.
+We then turn to more specific domains where the concept of risk is important, such as the ethics of technology, bioethics, and environmental ethics.
+Which exact topics we will cover will depend on what guest lecturers participate.
 The course will also have a professional development component about writing for peer-reviewed journals.

 Aim / objective

-After having taken the seminar, students should be familiar with the most important concepts, distinctions, and normative principles in the philosophical literature on risk (as well as their application in some of the key sub-domains of risk research).
+After taking the seminar, students will be familiar with the most important concepts, distinctions, and normative principles in the philosophical literature on risk, as well as their application in some of the key sub-domains of risk research.
 For example, students will be familiar with different definitions of risk and uncertainty, the precautionary principle, and how ethical theories can be adapted or expanded to deal with risk and uncertainty.
 They will be able to formulate good objections and replies to major philosophical viewpoints about risk.

 The seminar will take place over the course of one week, with morning and afternoon sessions devoted to different aspects of the topic.
-There will presentations by the course coordinator and a number of guest lecturers.
+There will by presentations by the course coordinator and a number of guest lecturers.
 There will also be student presentations, discussions of all the topics covered, and joint analysis of the course literature.
 Students are expected to spend time reading the assigned articles before the seminar begins.

 Certificate / credit points